 (3) This subregulation applies if —

-(a) the public sector body makes a written submission to the Commissioner that sets out the reasons why the public sector body should make an appointment from the appointment pool despite the claim having been made; and
+(a) the employing authority of the public sector body makes a written submission to the Commissioner that sets out the reasons why the employing authority should make an appointment from the appointment pool despite the claim having been made; and

-(b) the Commissioner gives the public sector body written approval to make the appointment.
+(b) the Commissioner gives the employing authority written approval to make the appointment.

+[Regulation 9 amended in Gazette 11 Feb 2011 p.
+498.]

 Part 3 — Procedures for dealing with claims for relief

 Division 1 — General